 Teeth that are cracked, broken down, or otherwise damaged can often be restored.
-Dental crowns placed by Dr. Arash Azarbal, our extensively trained cosmetic dentist, not only save your teeth, but give you a beautiful cosmetic result.
+Dental crowns placed by Dr. Arash Azarbal, our extensively trained cosmetic dentist, can not only save your teeth but also give you a beautiful cosmetic result.
 His customized, natural-looking, crowns are strong and virtually identical to your natural teeth.

 When Is a Dental Crown Necessary?

 Dental crowns are needed when a tooth has a large area of decay that cannot be adequately treated with just a filling.
 A crown covers the entire chewing surface of the tooth and wraps around the sides of the tooth, extending to the gum line (thus rebuilding missing tooth structure and providing support for the remaining tooth structure).

 Before dental bonding existed, crowns were made entirely of metal—often gold or a gold alloy—because this was the only material strong enough to withstand the constant wear and tear of biting and chewing.
 Advances in ceramic technology have produced a variety of materials that can withstand such pressures.
 Ceramics can be manipulated to match the natural whiteness and translucency of teeth.